rackerlabs/docs-developer-blog/_posts/2018-08-23-new-sql-server-2017-features.md

 ![]({% asset_path 2018-08-23-new-sql-server-2017-features/Picture4.png %})

-There are two automatic tuning features that are available:
+The following automatic tuning features are available:

--	**Automatic plan correction** (available in SQL Server 2017 v14.x and Azure SQL Database): - It identifies problematic query execution plans and fixes the SQL plan performance problems.
+-	**Automatic plan correction** (available in SQL Server 2017 v14.x and Azure SQL Database): It identifies problematic query execution plans and fixes the SQL plan performance problems.
 Automatic tuning is enabled using the following
 command: